ckuly/ckuly/README.md

 ### About Me
 **Full-Stack Developer**, Based in **Vilnius, Lithuania**.
-Building web applications using Django and create front-end designs with HTML and CSS to deliver intuitive, responsive user experiences.
+I build web applications using Django and create front-end designs with HTML and CSS to deliver intuitive, responsive user experiences.

 ---